Katja Loos: Research

 She is the editor of the only currently available textbook in the field of Enzymatic Polymerizations.

-She is editor of the scientific journal Polymer, associate editor of the scientific journals Journal of Renewable Materials and Frontiers in Bioengineering and Biotechnology and member of the editorial advisory board of Advances in Polymer Technology and Polymers.
-She guest-edited special issues of various scientific journals.
+She is editor of the scientific journal Polymer and guest-edited special issues of various scientific journals.

 Since 2017 she is a member of the board of the Zernike Institute for Advanced Materials of the University of Groningen.
 She serves as the vice-chair of the program council Chemistry of Advanced Materials of ChemistryNL, a member of the board of the MaterialenNL Platform and is a member of the board of the Dutch national postgraduate research school Polymer Technology Netherlands (PTN).

 Katja Loos is the national representative of the Netherlands to the European Polymer Federation (EPF).